College rowing in the United States: New England Small College Athletic Conference

-Northwest Collegiate Rowing Conference
+Great Northwest Athletic Conference

-The Northwest Collegiate Rowing Conference consists of seven NCAA Division II and III member schools in USRowing's Northwest region.
-The Conference hosts two major regattas each year.
-The NCRC Invite takes place during late-March on Vancouver Lake, Washington and has welcomed non-conference members from California, Oregon, and Washington.
-Conference championships are annually held the third weekend of April at the Cascade Sprints Regatta on Lake Stevens, Washington.
+The Great Northwest Athletic Conference consists of four schools.
+Though only having two primary members (Seattle Pacific and Western Washington), they have welcomed both Cal Poly Humboldt and the University of Central Oklahoma as affiliate members.
+The championship is typically held two weeks prior to the DII Rowing Championship.
+This division is considered a power conference within Division II rowing as the division has been responsible for 15 of the 22 awarded national champions (though many championships occurred during membership in the NCRC).
+Notably, Seattle Pacific is the only school currently in the conference to have not won the DII rowing championship, their best finish being runner-up in 2010 to rival Western Washington.

 Sunshine State Conference

 The Sunshine State Conference consists of six NCAA Division II member schools in USRowing's Southeast region.
 The Conference hosts two major regattas each year.
 The SSC double duals takes place during late-March with the venue rotating between member schools hosting, and has welcomed non-conference members from the south.
 Conference championships are annually held the third weekend of April at the Nathan Benderson Park on Nathan Benderson Park, Florida.
+Notably, Florida Tech cut both men and women's rowing without warning to the athletes.
+However, the men's team was subsequently reinstated following a court case won by the male students, claiming less sports were available to them despite there being a higher male population on campus, violating Title IX.
+The conference has had a team win the national championship three times.

 Western Intercollegiate Rowing Association

 The Western Intercollegiate Rowing Association (WIRA) is an American collegiate conference that sponsors men's and women's rowing.